-The Luna® PCI Cryptographic Module for Luna® IS is a multi-chip embedded module as defined by FIPS PUB 140-2 section 4.5.
+The Luna PCI cryptographic module is a multi-chip embedded module as defined by FIPS PUB 140-2 section 4.5.
 It is enclosed in a strong enclosure that provides tamper-evidence.
 Any tampering that might compromise the module's security is detectable by visual inspection of the physical integrity of the module.
-The enclosure covers are bonded to the circuit card assembly and any attempt to remove either of the covers will result in significant damage to the card, rendering the module inoperable.
+The enclosure covers are bonded to the circuit card assembly and an attempt to remove either of the covers will result in significant damage to the card, rendering the module inoperable.